Meconium Aspiration Syndrome

-What are the effects of meconium aspiration for a newborn baby?
+What are the effects of meconium aspiration on a newborn baby?

 Most infants with meconium aspiration syndrome (MAS) have complete recovery of pulmonary function; however, MAS infants have a slightly increased incidence of respiratory infections in the first year of life because the lungs are still in recovery.

-It is very important that the medical staff attending on the birth of your baby are fully aware of the potential signs for meconium aspiration, and be equipped and prepared to handle it quickly and efficiently.
+It is very important that the medical staff attending to the birth of your baby are fully aware of the potential signs of meconium aspiration, and be equipped and prepared to handle it quickly and efficiently.

 MAS is one of the leading causes of severe birth injuries in newborn babies, and it occurs in about 5 – 10 % of births.